The Nightshift: 14 January 2018

 Embed from Getty Images

-Good afternoon, it’s Monday 29 January 2018 and this is the mid-day Edition of The Nightshift.
+Good morning, it’s Saturday, 13 January 2018 and this is an abbreviated Morning Edition of The Nightshift .

 Welcome to 2018.

-What we’re listening to in the Media Bunker: The First Day compilation on Spotify, curated by our music editor/producer/consultant DJ Tschugge.
+What we’re listening to in the Media Bunker: The First Day compilation on Spotify.

 The front pages (and sometimes more) of the world’s great English language newspapers are linked below.